Use this guide to learn about the Recurring Billing upgrade process and find additional information.

 .
 No API integration updates are required.

-Follow these steps to prepare for your upgrade:
+To prepare for your upgrade:

 Become familiar with the new Recurring Billing service user interface in the